GeovaneJefferson/timemachine/README.md

 * When the next backup will occur
 * Device connectivity

-Before a backup is made, Time Machine will analize and calculate your backup HD/SSD full size, free space and space needed for Time Machine's next backup.
+Before a backup is made, Time Machine will analize and calculate your backup device full size, free space and space needed for Time Machine's next backup.

 ## Create a Time Machine backup
 1. Connect an external storage device, such as a USB or HD/SSD.